 What is Creditworthiness?

 Your creditworthiness is a measure of how “worthy” you are of being a borrower.
 If you are considered creditworthy to potential lenders, that means they believe you are reliable enough to pay off your debt without any issues.
-Your FICO® Scores are three-digit numbers that represent your creditworthiness.
+Your FICO®Scores are three-digit numbers that represent your creditworthiness.
 The higher your credit scores, the more creditworthy you are, and the more likely you are of being approved for loans and credit that can help you make significant life transitions in the future.

-Checking Your Creditworthiness
+How to Check Your Creditworthiness

 The main people interested in checking your creditworthiness is anyone considering loaning you money or credit you have to make payments on.
 This includes an apartment, a credit card, a car loan, a mortgage, etc.